vertesy/MarkdownReports/README.md

 ## News

-### Version 3.0 is ready and installed by the default.
+### Version 3.1.1 is ready and installed by the default.

+1. See legacy/old version at: https://github.com/vertesy/MarkdownReports.v2.9.5
+2. See development version at: https://github.com/vertesy/MarkdownReportsDev

+### New features"

 - **Function argument names now mirror the `R base` argument names (99%).**